Research

 In this work, we devised minimax optimal techniques to estimate means when the underlying set was star-shaped (see below), a generalization of convexity.
 We extended this work to a non-parametric regression setting, i.e., observing \(Y_i=f^{\ast}(X_i)+\xi_i\) and trying to find \(f^{\ast}\).
 We also allowed for adversarial contamination of some fraction \(\epsilon<1/2\) of the data.
 In each of these problems, we generalized our assumptions on \(\xi_i\) to permit sub-Gaussian noise, which is a rich class of probability distributions whose tails are ‘lighter’ than Gaussians.

-This thesis was ultimately one of many sequels to my advisor’s original 2022 paper which studied a convex-constrained mean estimation problem1.
-The framework continues to inspire work, including applications in heavy-tailed noise and density estimation with contamination.
+This thesis was ultimately one of many sequels to my advisor’s paper (Neykov 2023) which studied a convex-constrained mean estimation problem.
+The framework continues to inspire work, including applications in heavy-tailed noise (forthcoming) and density estimation with contamination.

 Star-shaped set illustration